KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

     Import-Module ".\Output\$module\$module.psd1"

-From here, we can drop the `.\Output\$module` folder into our module directory and it will auto-load our command whenever we need it.
+From here, we can drop the `.\Output\$module` folder into our `$env:PSModulePath` directory and it will auto-load our command whenever we need it.

 # Important details